robbietherobot/robbie/ABOUT-US.md

 For his contributions to the Sitecore community, he has been awarded the Sitecore Technology MVP award 2016 and the Sitecore MVP Cloud award 2017.

-*You can follow Rob on Twitter at [@rhabraken](https://twitter.com/rhabraken) and on his Sitecore blog https://www.robhabraken.nl*
+*You can follow Rob on Twitter [@rhabraken](https://twitter.com/rhabraken) and on his Sitecore blog https://www.robhabraken.nl*

 ## Bas Lijten